mathaywarduk/mathaywardcom/_photography/lofoten.md

 intro: "Both times I've been to Lofoten the weather has been... changeable... but the few days there was good weather showed me just how beautiful&nbsp;it&nbsp;is."
 seo:
   title: "Travel Photography - Lofoten Islands"
-  description: "Photography from around the Lofoten Islands, Norway including Henningsvær, Sørvågen and Hamnøy"
+  description: "Photography from around the Lofoten Islands, Norway including Reine, Henningsvær, Sakrisøya, Storsandnes beach and Hamnøy"
   image:
     url: "Lofoten-011.jpg"
     alt: "Kerry on Haukland Beach"